Rock Radio Scrapbook

 It was at WSPR - as Jack Diamond - that Beach got his first big break.
 WDRC program director Charlie Parker took notice of his work, and hired him for the 10 a.m.-1 p.m. shift at the Hartford station.
 From middays Beach went to the 1-4 p.m. slot and then, in October, 1967, he succeeded Don Wade in mornings.

 Beach went from one legendary Top 40 station to another when Jeff Kaye hired him for the evening shift at Buffalo's WKBW in 1968.
-Beach spent six memorable years at 'KB, the last four in afternoon drive where he was part of a superb air staff that included Dan Neaverth, Fred Klestine, Don Berns, Jack Armstrong and Bob MacRae.
+Beach spent six memorable years at 'KB, the last four in afternoon drive where he was part of a superb air staff that included Dan Neaverth, Fred Klestine, Don Berns, Jack Armstrong and Bob McCrae.

-After leaving 'KB in 1974, Beach moved just down the freeway to WJET Erie, Pa., and then cross-country to KYUU San Francisco, where he was also program director.
+After leaving 'KB in 1974, Beach moved just down the freeway to WJET Erie, Pennsylvania, and then cross-country to KYUU San Francisco, where he was also program director.
 In 1984, Beach returned his old stomping grounds in afternoon drive at 'KB.
 He moved to mornings at Buffalo's WNYS in 1986, then to WMJQ by 1989 and to WGR as a talk show host from 1992 to 1993.

 After a four-year stint (1993-97) at WZTR Milwaukee, Beach came back to Buffalo in '97 for an afternoon drive talk show at WBEN.
 In addition to his WBEN duties, he also did a third tour at 'KB in late mornings during the station's short-lived return to oldies that ended in 2006.
+Beach retired in 2020.

 A three-time nominee for Billboard Magazine Personality of the Year, and a 2003 inductee into the Buffalo Broadcasters Hall of Fame, Beach is one of radio's true personalities easily identified by his infectious laugh.

-Hear Sandy Beach shortly after his return to 'KB in 1984 here.
+Hear Sandy Beach here.

 (NOTE: Check out the Joey Reynolds theme at the 5:44 mark.)